eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Total Certification Process

-The total certification process is the same as the attribute verification process however the complete process is not starting with a plain json file.
+The total certification process is the same as the attribute verification process however the complete process is not starting with a plain JSON file.
 In this case the data provider can `self testify` its own data.
 The rest of the process is same and will result in the verification from the specific attributes from the aspect.

 ![cdc and csc workflow](./resources/processes/cdc-csc-workflow.svg)